 Are you traveling to Breckenridge in the summer or fall months?
 Looking for things to do?
 Then check out this post!

 I have lots of great hikes to mention.
-I am going to focus on shorter hikes for this post (5 miles or less and in the Breck area).
+I am going to focus on shorter hikes for this post.

-- Hoosier Pass: There are a couple of great hikes here.
-First a 2.8 mile loop with fantastic mountain views.
+1. Hoosier Pass: There are a couple of great hikes here including a 2.8 mile loop with fantastic mountain views.

 2. Blue Lakes: This is such a wonderful area.
 The views are amazing and you have the chance to see marmots and mountain goats!!!!
 The first lake is very pretty.
 If you hike along the south shoreline then you will get to a waterfall.
 This waterfall usually starts flowing pretty good in July.
 The hike to this small waterfall is short, only about a mile and mostly flat.
 Great with kids!

-Next, you can drive to the upper lake.
-In order to see the upper lake you will need to walk up the road/path.
+You can no longer drive up to the upper lake.
+To get there go past the gate and walk up the road.
 Listen for the high pitched sounds of the marmots.
 I have seen mountain goats at the upper lake on several occasions.
 Look up high on the rocks.
 If you want to hike more here, walk across the dam.
 You will find a trail on the other side of the dam.
 This trail goes back into Monte Crisco Gulch.

 3. Sallie Barber Mine: This is a nice hike to an old mine.
 It is about 3 miles roundtrip.
 The hike itself is not the most exciting, but the mine is pretty cool to see.